Remember Me, Refine Me: A Dynamic Procedural Memory Framework for Experience-Driven Agent Evolution: Methodology

 After collecting a set of exploration trajectories, a summarizer $\text{LLM}_{summ}$ is instructed to transform them into structured, reusable experiences through three complementary analyses: First, the summarizer engages in success pattern recognition, identifying effective strategies and distilling the underlying principles from succeeded trajectories.
 Concurrently, $\text{LLM}_{summ}$ conducts failure analysis, scrutinizing unsuccessful attempts to derive valuable lessons.
 These preventive insights discuss common pitfalls, ineffective approaches, and critical errors that can be used to avoid repeating them in future tasks.
 Additionally, $\text{LLM}_{summ}$ performs comparative analysis by jointly examining successful and failed trajectories, identifying critical differences that distinguish effective from ineffective attempts.

 Following the summarization, a validation step leveraging LLM-as-a-Judge~\citep{zheng2023judging} is further applied to assess whether the extracted experiences are actionable, accurate, and valuable for future agent executions.
 The designed prompt template is presented in Appendix Table~\ref{tab:validation_prompt}.
-Moreover, to keep the experience pool compact, validated experiences undergo a similarity‑based deduplication process which removes redundant experiences.
+Moreover, to keep the experience pool compact, validated experiences undergo similarity‑based deduplication.
+Specifically, each new experience is encoded into a vector embedding and compared against existing ones via cosine similarity, and any candidate exceeding a predefined similarity threshold is discarded as redundant.
 This helps maintain the efficiency of the subsequent experience reuse phase and preserve the diversity of retrieved experiences.

 All retained experiences are indexed by the embedding vector of usage scenario $\omega$ and then stored in a vector database, which we refer to as the experience pool.
 The multi-faceted experience pool establishes a foundation for efficient retrieval and application of relevant knowledge in future problem-solving scenarios, promoting the agent evolution from trial-and-error to strategic reasoning.